Find out about the different ways to get help with your mental health, the process, and your rights.

-If your mental health difficulty is related to stress at work, you can ask your employer what occupational health services are available to you.
+If your mental health problem is because of stress at work, your employer might be able to refer you to occupational health services.

-These services may be provided by your GP surgery, a large local health centre, a specialist mental health clinic or a hospital.
+These services may come from your GP surgery, a large local health centre, a specialist mental health clinic or a hospital.

 In most cases, you have a right to choose which mental health service provider you go to in England.

-You do not have a legal right to choice when:
+You do not have a legal right to choose if:

 - you need urgent or emergency treatment

-- the organisation or clinical team does not provide clinically appropriate care for your condition
+- the organisation or clinical team you've chosen does not provide the right care for your condition

-- you're a prisoner, on temporary release from prison or detained in other prescribed accommodation, such as a court, secure children's home, secure training centre, immigration removal centre or young offender institution
+- you're detained in prescribed accommodation, such as a court, secure children's home, secure training centre, immigration removal centre or young offender institution

 - you're detained in a secure hospital setting